passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

     mapping(address => bytes32) public passports;

-Given this structure, we would be able to retrieve the UUID for any passport attestation of a particular recipient.
+Given this structure, we would be able to retrieve the UUID for the latest passport attestation of a particular recipient.

 # Updating passport
+A passport attestation wil always record a snapshot of a users passport.
 Whenever the user makes changes to his passport (deleting, renewing or claiming new stamps) in the Passport App, a new attestation needs to be created in EAS in order to record the latest state of the passport on-chain.
 Optionally, the previous attestation can be revoked.